adonisjs/legacy-docs/2.0/ioc-container.md

 ## Binding

-Binding objects to IoC container requires a namespace and a return value to be used while resolving the dependency.
+Binding objects to the IoC container requires a namespace and a return value to be used when resolving the dependency.

 #### bind